DoctorWkt/acwj/06_Variables/Readme.md

 In the next part of our compiler writing journey, we will add the six comparison operators to our language.
 That will allow us to start on the control structures in the part after that.
+[Next step](../07_Comparisons/Readme.md)